Spatial interference between pairs of disjoint optical paths with a single chaotic source: Simulation of quantum logic gates

 Eq. (\ref{G1effFinP}) reduces to

-with $P_{CNOT}$ defined in Eq. (\ref{PCNOT}), leading to the simulation of a CNOT gate operation.
-The condition reported in Eq. (\ref{Phi<<}) can be experimentally obtained, for example, by performing the detections at equal positons $x_C=x_T$ in the condition
+with $P_{CNOT}$ defined in Eq. (\ref{PCNOT}), leading to the \textit{simulation} of a CNOT gate operation without recurring to any entanglement processes.

+Based on Eq. (\ref{phiP}), the condition reported in Eq. (\ref{Phi<<}) can be experimentally obtained, for example, by performing the detections at equal {positions} $x_C=x_T$ with the pinholes in the two masks placed in the same position with respect to the optical axis ($d_C = d_T$, $s_C= s_T$).